mapbender/mapbender-documentation/en/functions/search/search_router.rst

                       fillColor: '#ff0000'
                       fillOpacity: 0.4

 You need a button to show this element.
-See :doc:`button` for inherited configuration options.
+See :ref:`button` for inherited configuration options.

 Compare modes
 -------------